-- The specific oils and bases I’ll use
+- The specific essential oils and bases I’ll use (and in what dilution)

 - The method of application (type of product and container chosen)

-Q: Why can’t I use your Formula and Inspired Aromatherapy Blends on children under 10, pregnant or breastfeeding women, or anyone with current medical issues?
+Q: Why can’t I use your Essence, Formula, and Inspired Aromatherapy Blends on children under 10, pregnant or breastfeeding women, or anyone with current medical issues?

 A: There are various opinions about the best age to start using essential oils for babies and kids.
 Babies and young children tend to be very sensitive, so my approach leans toward the cautious side.

 When using essential oils with pregnant or breastfeeding women, or anyone with current medical issues, we need to determine first if essential oils can be used safely, and, if so, begin with a lower concentration than typically recommended for otherwise healthy individuals over the age of 10.

 A: The primary explanation for this is that essential oils all have different therapeutic uses and safety concerns, some of which depend on how (and to where) they’re applied.
 Inspired Blends marked as Limited Edition and Low Stock may not offer a product simply because I don’t have enough stock left to make certain types of products.
 And… sometimes there are just some common-sense reasons!